 Trigger Sensitivity This setting adjusts the delay between two trigger pulls.

 Dwell This is the time the solenoid is activated for.

-ROF Rate Of Fire when the eye is deactivated.
+ROF Rate Of Fire when the eve is deactivated.
+Firing Mode This is the firing mode the DM6 uses